Read the latest news from the Centre for Sustainable Materials Research and Technology

 The aim is to help create jobs, particularly in regional areas, and to deliver greater sustainability and circularity of domestic waste materials through commercial operations of this technology.

-Typically, ceramic panels contains between 50 and 80 per cent waste material, with many of these materials being diverted from landfill.
+Typically, ceramic panels contains between 50 and 80 per cent waste material, with many of these materials being diverted from landfill, although some ceramics can be made from 100 per cent waste materials.

-SMaRT has developed Microfactorie® technologies that use various, discreet Microfactorie® modules to transform problematic waste materials, such as glass, textiles and plastics, into new value-added materials and products, such as engineered green ceramics for the built environment and plastic filament as a ‘renewable resource’ for 3D printing.
+SMaRT has developed MICROactorieTM technologies that use various, discreet MICROfactorieTM modules to transform problematic waste materials, such as glass, textiles and plastics, into new value-added materials and products, such as engineered green ceramics for the built environment and plastic filament as a ‘renewable resource’ for 3D printing.

 The size of the market opportunity for Green Ceramics is large.
 For instance, the global furniture market is predicted to reach USD $654.6 billion by 2025, according to Market Research Future (MRFR).